despeset/glitz.js/README.md

 `glitz.js` is a bare-bones, small and fast micro-framework for running 2D canvas animations.
+It is designed for when a simple animation or special effect is neede, but for which a more complete ( and heavier ) animation stack might be overkill.

 No dependencies.
 ----------------